- The Basics of Valvetrain Technology, Part 2 -

 As with anything mechanical, problems can arise.
 Technical experts in the industry state that most lifter issues can be directly related to either the cam interface or bearing system in racing applications.

 Trent Goodwin also stated that “On hydraulic street applications, contaminants entering and jamming the high-pressure check valve would likely be the number one problem.
 Anyone who has ever spent a few days in warranty taking apart noisy lifters to evaluate the root cause will quickly develop an almost religious aversion to all forms of silicone gasket glue.
-Anything in the engine oil that CAN POSSIBLY find its way between the check ball or check valve and seat, WIILL FIND IT'S WAY THERE, (following Murphy’s Law) and will result in a noisy, malfunctioning lifter".
+Anything in the engine oil that CAN POSSIBLY find its way between the check ball or check valve and seat, WIILL FIND ITS WAY THERE, (following Murphy’s Law) and will result in a noisy, malfunctioning lifter".

 In general, the main issue encountered in high performance valvetrains is mismatched components, which typically results in resulting in poor valvetrain dynamics.
 For example, pushrod loads in controlled race engines often exceed 3,000 pounds of instantaneous force.
 However, when the valvetrain goes out of control, those loads can jump above 9,000 pounds.
 These harsh impacts are the number one enemy of all valvetrain components, and roller lifter wheels and bearings are often the first to fail under those impacts (perhaps closely followed by the valve springs).